PC PowerPlay: CD-ROM version, DVD-ROM version and disc-less version

 The magazine launched in 1996 with a 640 Megabyte CD-ROM cover disc, which was upgraded to a double CD-ROM set in January 2000 issue.
 The DVD-ROM edition joined the line-up in April 2002 issue alongside the CD-ROM version for three years, the CD-ROM version finally ceased production in 2005.

-The August 1998 cover disc of PC PowerPlay was infected with the Malburg virus, causing the magazine to apologise in the following issue and give away antivirus software from Kaspersky Lab.
-Malburg was also spread by a PC Gamer cover disc and WarGames: Defcon 1 in the same year, which CNN Money stated caused the malware to become a "widespread threat".
+The August 1998 cover disc of PC PowerPlay was infected with the Marburg virus, causing the magazine to apologise in the following issue and give away antivirus software from Kaspersky Lab.
+Marburg was also spread by a PC Gamer cover disc and WarGames: Defcon 1 in the same year, which CNN Money stated caused the malware to become a "widespread threat".

 From April to December 2002 the DVD-ROM edition of PC PowerPlay also contained one episode of an Anime show that was licensed and distributed in Australia by Madman Entertainment such as Boogiepop Phantom, Love Hina, Mobile Suit Gundam Wing, and Sorcerous Stabber Orphen.

 The November 2005 edition included the first discless magazine at a little over half the price of the DVD-ROM version.
 While sales were not spectacular, dropping the CD-ROM did slow the rate of decline of the non-DVD-ROM version of the magazine.
 This saw subscriptions being offered for the disc-less version at half the sale price.

 The Bunker was a section of the DVD-ROM originally compiled each month by "ROM", a respected member of the PCPP online community.
 However, following his retirement from the position (announced in issue #143), The Bunker undertook a drastic transformation and became the PCPP Community Bunker.
 Readers and members of the online community produced and were actively encouraged to submit to the section.

 The Bunker was replaced in 2009 with a streamlined Applications and Utilities section.